marufrahmangit/cybersecurity-portfolio/Linux & SQL/SQL.md

 # Scenario
-As an analyst, you have to determine which employee devices must be updated.
+As a system administrator, you have to determine which employee devices must be updated.
 You also need to investigate user login activity to explore if any unusual activity has occurred.

 The information you need is located in the `machines` and `login_attempts` tables in the organization database.